Polish Labour Party - August 80: Positions

 The party describes itself as a socialist, with anti-liberal and anti-capitalist slogans.
 It calls for a complete halt to privatisation, advocates free education and health care as well as a welfare state, a 35-hour working week and a minimum wage of 68% of the national average wage.
 It opposes the introduction of a flat tax, the reinstatement of the death penalty and condemns pro-American and pro-EU policies.
 It also calls for abolition of income tax for the poorest and an economic program that would redistribute the national income from the richest to the poorest, arguing that under the capitalist economy, the opposite process takes place, where the rich are getting wealthier at expense of the poor.

-The PPP takes a strict anti-capitalist position, and particularly focuses on opposing privatizatin.
+The PPP takes a strict anti-capitalist position, and particularly focuses on opposing privatization.
 It calls for "strict defence of an independent Poland", and opposes NATO as a "terrorist organization".
 The party does not cooperate with other Polish left-wing parties, and denounced the Democratic Left Alliance as an "anti-worker party"; instead, it had ties with the French far-right politician Jean Le Pen, along with the Catholic Radio Maryja.
 In the 2010s, it started reorienting itself towards a nationalist profile, and moved towards "nationalist-conservative and nationalist-patriotic positions".